bebenlebricolo/events-manager/trunk/readme.txt

 * QR Scanning
  * Manage bookings on your phone
  * Check In/Out users
+* Automation (NEW!) - ultimate flexibility in automation!
+ * Triggers:
+  * X time before/after events start
+  * When a booking status changes
+  * When a booking was booked x time ago
+ * Actions
+  * Send Webhook (Zapier, MS Automation and many other services)
+  * Send Email
 * Coupon Codes
 * Custom booking email per event and gateway
 * Faster support via private Pro forums